 To open most offshore savings accounts you need to live in the country you are trying to open an account in; for example, be a resident of the Isle of Man.

-You have a much larger choice of savings account available for you to open in the UK.
+You have a much larger choice of savings accounts available for you to open in the UK.

 You should be able to open an offshore savings account in the country you are in, but make sure you are getting a better rate than you can find in the UK.